CarlosMInfante/discordBot/README.md

     Open Discord and verify bot is in your server
 5: In the Bot tab scroll to the "Privileged Gateway Intents" section
     Select the two tabs "Presence Intent" and "Server Members Intent"
+6: To create the roles got to the discord server and select settings
+    Select roles and then create them